RediSearch/RediSearch/docs/docs/advanced-concepts/chinese.md

     - /docs/stack/search/chinese/
 ---

-# Chinese support in RediSearch
+# Chinese support in Search and Query

 Support for adding documents in Chinese is available starting at version 0.99.0.